MicrosoftDocs/memdocs/sccm/sum/plan-design/plan-for-software-updates.md

 -   The software update point can support up to 25,000 clients when WSUS runs on the software update point computer and the software update point co-exists with another site system role.

--   The software update point can support up to 150,000 clients when the remote computer meets WSUS requirements and is used with Configuration Manager, and you configure the following:
+-   The software update point can support up to 150,000 clients when the remote computer meets WSUS requirements, WSUS is used with Configuration Manager, and you configure the following:

     IIS Application Pools:
     - Increase the WsusPool Queue Length to 2000